eaudeweb/naaya/eggs/Naaya/docs/sphinx/usage/admin.rst

 Portal properties
 +++++++++++++++++++++++
-    This section is used to manage general administrative tasks concerning the term:`portal`.
+This section is used to manage general administrative tasks concerning the :term:`portal`.
 This section is split into a few parts:

 * metadata: site title and subtitle, description (which appears on the front page of the portal), publisher, contributor, creator, rights